zwiebert/tronferno-mcu/README.md

 syntax: command option=value ...;
-commands are: send, config, dbg, timer, help, send options: a=(0|SenderID) address of the sender or 0 for the configured CentralUnit g=[0-7]  group number.
+commands are: send, config, dbg, timer, help, send options: a=(0|SenderID) hex address of the sender or receiver (add a 9 in front) or 0 for the configured CentralUnit g=[0-7]  group number.
 0 is for broadcast m=[0-7]  group member.
 0 is for broadcast all groups members c=(up|down|stop|sun-down|sun-inst|set) command to send